nexusbug/Code_365/README.md

 I need a JOB please
 I still need a JOB
-I would be useful for society you know, if I had a JOB
+I would be useful for society; you know, if I had a JOB JOB probably needs me too

 Website<br>
 http://nexusbug.com/